Zack-Area/alx-low_level_programming/README.md

-This is a raedme file about low level programming
+##This repo contains some tasks about C programming